gulfiliz/gulfiliz.github.io/_posts/2026-04-09-renormalization-group.md

 to extraordinary precision.

 Fine-tuning of this magnitude
-seems unnatural —
+seems unnatural.
-it suggests we are missing something.
+It suggests we are missing something.

 **Proposed solutions:**